Frequently Asked questions

 How long will the new battery last?

-How will I know when to change my watch Battery?
+How will I know when to replace the battery in my watch?

 • Watch running slowly or stopping

-• Second-hand jumping in 2-second intervals (very common in quartz watches)
+• Second-hand jumping in 2-second intervals (in quartz watches)

 • Dim or fading digital display